This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

 Pinterest is chock-full of painting ideas for kids.
-Many of the images I find include children who can hold a paintbrush or can stand at the easel and produce creative works of art with ease.
+Many of the images I find include children who can hold a paintbrush or stand at the easel and easily produce creative works of art.

 Painting does not come so easily for children with sensory issues, fine motor or cognitive delays, or other disabilities.
-This post shares tips/ strategies to help you adapt a painting activity so that your child can also enjoy creating with paint.
+This post shares tips/ strategies to help you adapt a painting activity so that every child can enjoy creating with paint.

 Why painting may be a challenge for neurodivergent and disabled children